SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/components/ALToolbox/al_income_expenses.md

 ## ALExpense

-If you want to jump right in, check out a [live demo of the ALExpense feature](https://apps-test.suffolklitlab.org/start/ALToolbox/al_income_demo?use_feature=ALExpense).
+If you want to jump right in, check out a [live demo of the ALExpenseList feature](https://apps-dev.suffolklitlab.org/start/ALToolbox/al_income_demo?use_feature=ALExpenseList).

 `ALExpense` is a class that represents an amount that re-occurs periodically, like a monthly